Living & Learning Nillumbik's annual art and craft exhibition

 There are limited spaces and limitations on the size of work.
 Read the terms and conditions of entry for further details.

-The entry fee is $12 per artist.
+Entry forms can be collected and returned completed with payment at any of the three Living & Learning Centres.
+The entry fee is $12 per individual artist or $24 for a collective or group entry.
 This entry fee helps us to cover the costs associated with the coordination of the exhibition during the year and includes the cost of venue hire, facilities, resources, administration, promotional materials and the opening celebration catering and room hire.

 Exhibitors gain exhibition experience, including the expertise of a professional curator, as well as having the opportunity to display their work to the wider community.
 The exhibition is held in a public gallery space and is curated by local artist Isobel Clement.